Try Medisearch

 One such condition is gastroesophageal reflux disease (GERD) [1].
 The mechanism behind this is based on the symptoms of GERD.
 Chest tightness, which can be how this condition presents, can cause anxiety leading to palpitations [2].

 Another condition is gastric distension.
 It is the stretching of the stomach due to the accumulation of gas or food.
 Studies have shown that gastric distension leads to temporary abnormal electrical activity [3].
 In some cases, severe gastric distension combined with a high abnormal electric activity has been associated with severe bradycardia (slow heart rate) and even shock [4].
-Try asking MediSearch about how gastric distension affects the heart rate:

 Also, gastric volvulus can impact the heartbeat.
 It is a condition where the stomach twists upon itself.
 This twisting can lead to cardiac arrhythmias.
-An example of that is a patient with gastric volvulus experienced supraVentricular Tachycardia, which resolved upon the correction of the volvulus [5].
+An example of that is a patient with gastric volvulus experienced supraventricular Tachycardia, which resolved upon the correction of the volvulus [5].

 What are heart palpitations?